Hierarchical Autoregressive Modeling for Neural Video Compression: Introduction

 Source compression fundamentally involves decorrelation, i.e., transforming input data into white noise distributions that can be easily modeled and entropy-coded.
 Thus, improving a model's capability to decorrelate data automatically improves its compression performance.
 Likewise, we can improve the associated entropy model (i.e., the model's prior) to capture any remaining dependencies.
 Just as compression techniques attempt to \textit{remove} structure, generative models attempt to \textit{model} structure.
 One family of models, autoregressive flows, maps between less structured distributions, e.g., uncorrelated noise, and more structured distributions, e.g., images or video \citep{dinh2014nice,dinh2016density}.
 The inverse mapping can remove dependencies in the data, making it more amenable for compression.
 Thus, a natural question to ask is how autoregressive flows can best be utilized in compression, and if mechanisms in existing compression schemes can be interpreted as flows.

 This paper draws on recent insights in hierarchical sequential latent variable models with autoregressive flows \citep{marino2020improving}.
-In particular, we identify connections between this family of models and recently proposed neural video codecs based on motion estimation \citep{lu2019dvc, agustsson2020scale}.
-By interpreting this technique as instantiation of a type of autoregressive flow transform, we propose various alternatives and improvements based on insights from generative modeling.
+In particular, we identify connections between this family of models and recent neural video codecs based on motion estimation \citep{lu2019dvc, agustsson2020scale}.
+By interpreting this technique as an instantiation of a more general autoregressive flow transform, we propose various alternatives and improvements based on insights from generative modeling.

 In more detail, our main contributions are as follows: